Online Tutor For English

 focus your eyes on me: prepositional verbal phrase.
 Keep your eyes on me.
 The preposition 'on' is used with the verb 'focus'.

-look forward: prepositional verb. look ahead
+look forward: prepositional verb.
+Look ahead

-fly up: intransitive verb. to fly upward into the sky.
+fly up: intransitive verb.
+To fly upward into the sky.
 "Kites flied up and up in the sky."

-reach:transitive verb. to contact through a passage or means.
+reach:transitive verb.
+To contact through a passage or means.
 "I finally reached him after several telephone calls."

 trust yourself: adverbial phrase.
 Believe in yourself